 With Shilpi Goel and Matt Kaufmann, I have developed a partial model of the x86 instruction-set architecture.

-I have served as chairman of the FMCAD Conference steering committee since 2000.
+I have served as chairman of the FMCAD Conference steering committee from 2000 to 2019.
 I am president of FMCAD, Inc., a company dedicated to supporting the FMCAD Conference series.

 Presently, I am working with Ivan Sutherland on the design, analysis, verification, testing, and implementation of RSFQ-based circuits.